fishcus/KAP-manual/en/install/quick_install_CDH.en.md

 ``bin/check-env.sh`` will check if all environment meets the KAP requirements.

+If you want to deploy Kerberos, please refer to [Kerberos](../security/kerberos.en.md).

 ### Start KAP

 Execute command `bin/kylin.sh start`, KAP will start in background.
 You can track starting progress by watching file `logs/kylin.log` with `tail` command.